aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/configure-gantt-chart/_index.md

 ---
-title: Set Data Directory for Gantt Chart View in Aspose.Tasks
+title: Create New Activity and Set Data Directory Using Aspose.Tasks for Java
-linktitle: Set Data Directory for Gantt Chart View in Aspose.Tasks
+linktitle: Create New Activity and Set Data Directory Using Aspose.Tasks for Java
 second_title: Aspose.Tasks Java API
-description: Learn how to set data directory and configure Gantt chart view in Aspose.Tasks using Java.
-This guide also shows how to customize table fields and configure Gantt chart Java projects step‑by‑step.
+description: Learn how to create a new activity, set the data directory, and save a project as MPP with Aspose.Tasks for Java.
+This step‑by‑step guide also covers customizing table fields.
 weight: 10
 url: /java/project-configuration/configure-gantt-chart/
-date: 2025-12-09
+date: 2026-02-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Set Data Directory for Gantt Chart View in Aspose.Tasks
+# Create New Activity and Set Data Directory Using Aspose.Tasks for Java

 ## Introduction
-In this tutorial, you'll learn **how to set data directory** and configure the Gantt MS Project Chart View in Aspose.Tasks projects using Java.
+In this tutorial, you'll learn **how to set data directory**, how to **create new activity**, and how to **save project as MPP** while configuring the Gantt MS Project Chart View in Aspose.Tasks projects using Java.
 Aspose.Tasks is a robust Java API that lets you manipulate Microsoft Project files programmatically.
 By the end of this guide you’ll be able to **customize table fields**, adjust the data directory, and visualize your project exactly the way you need it.

 ## Quick Answers
 - **What is the first step?** Set the data directory path where your project files reside.